george-bit/Bookmark_Manager/README.md

 # User Story two:
 *As a user
 *So I new bookmarks can be added to my view
-* I would like add bookmarks to my existing list
+* I would like add bookmarks to my *existing list

+#User Story three:
+*As a user
+*So I can remove my bookmark from Bookmark *Manager
+*I want to delete a bookmark